By Shawn K. Stout

 The idea for Wheels of Change (Creston, 2014) came about through the discovery of two things while researching my family tree.

-One was the fact that my paternal great-grandfather was a carriage maker in Washington D.C. in the late 1800s through the early 1900s.
+One was the fact that my paternal great-grandfather was a carriage maker in Washington D.C.

 Continue Reading Guest Post: Darlene Beck Jacobson on Wheels of Change »